 At the request of classroom teachers, tardy students may transition to the classroom; however, will still be marked tardy.

-Transitioning to Chapel
+Transitioning to Chapel, Students that are Tardy

 Lower School and Middle School students that are tardy will transition with BSC personnel from the Snyder Gym to Chapel at the beginning of chapel.